jfrog/setup-jfrog-cli/README.md

 Additionally, the Action incorporates the following features when utilizing JFrog CLI to interact with the JFrog Platform:

--   Two distinct methods are available for authenticating with the JFrog Platform.
+-   Three distinct methods are available for authenticating with the JFrog Platform.
 Explore more details [here](#Authentication-Methods)
 -   There's no need to add the _build name_ and _build number_ options and arguments to commands which accept them.
     All build related operations will be automatically recorded with the _Workflow Name_ as build name and _Run Number_ as build number.